 2. Let kids participate in choosing veggies

 Involving kids in meal-time decisions can help give them a sense of control.
-Stacy encourages parents to meal plan and go shopping together and to let children pick out new vegetables to try.
+Rangel encourages families to meal plan, go shopping together and empower children to pick out new vegetables to try.

-"Giving kids a choice in how they want their vegetables served can also encourage children to try a veggie," Stacy says.
-"That can be as simple as asking your child if he wants carrots cooked or raw."
+"Giving kids a choice in how they want their vegetables served can also encourage children to try a veggie," Rangel says.
+"That can be as simple as asking your child if they want carrots cooked or raw."

 Parents can also get kids excited about vegetables by planting a garden.
-Head to a local nursery, pick out seeds and map out a backyard garden together.
+Head to a local nursery, pick out seeds and map out a backyard garden or plant a few herbs and vegetables together.

 3. Serve vegetables kids like